in03/snapper/README.md

 ## How do I install it?

 ### A Warning about Python 3.6
 Because DaVinci Resolve requires Python 3.6 to communicate with it's API, no versions over Python 3.6 will work with this app.
-To avoid dependency conflicts using a tool like *pipx* to isolate installations but keep CLI entrypoints exposed is recommended:
+To avoid dependency conflicts, using a tool like *pipx* to isolate installations but keep CLI entrypoints exposed is recommended:

 ```
 pipx install git+https://github.com/in03/resolve-snapshot-timelineg